Prometheanism: Technology, Digital Culture and Human Obsolescence (Rowman & Littlefield, 2016).

-'The Bank of England in Ruins: Photography, Tragedy and the Philosophy of Money', with Ian Wiblin, Credo Credit Crisis: Speculations on Faith and Money, ed. by Laurent Milesi, Christopher John Müller and Aidan Tynan (Rowman & Littlefield, 2017)
+'The Bank of England in Ruins: Photography, Money and the Law of Equivalence', with Ian Wiblin, Credo Credit Crisis: Speculations on Faith and Money, ed. by Laurent Milesi, Christopher John Müller and Aidan Tynan (Rowman & Littlefield, 2017)

 Open Access: 'Die Unangestellten: Ein Blick in die Zukunft der Arbeit', Sonderausgabe ''"Schreiben für Übermorgen": Forschungen zu Werk und Nachlass von Günther Anders', ed.
 Reinhard Ellensohn und Kerstin Putz.
 Günther Anders Journal (2017), 1: 1-16.